 The Biomedical Learning and Student Training (BLaST) program invites proposals for BLaST Faculty Pilot Project (FPP) awards.
 The overarching goal of BLaST is to enhance undergraduate training and mentoring in biomedical research through increased diversity of students, increased integration of research and teaching, and enhanced integration of rural campuses into a cohesive biomedical community in Alaska.
 BLaST has adopted a One Health approach to biomedical research and encourages investigators to address health issues related to subsistence living.

-BLaST is funded by the NIH, and the NIH encourages institutions to enhance the participation of individuals from groups identified as underrepresented in the biomedical, clinical, behavioral and social sciences, such as: 1) individuals from racial and ethnic groups that have been shown to be underrepresented in health-related sciences on a national basis [Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders]; 2) individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities; and 3) individuals from disadvantaged backgrounds, defined as (a) individuals who come from a family with an annual income below established low-income thresholds periodically published at http://aspe.hhs.gov/poverty/index.shtml and (b) individuals who come from an educational environment such as that found in certain rural or inner-city environments that has demonstrably and directly inhibited the individual from obtaining the knowledge, skills, and abilities necessary to develop and participate in a research career.
+BLaST is funded by the NIH, and the NIH encourages institutions to enhance the participation of individuals from groups identified as underrepresented in the biomedical, clinical, behavioral and social sciences, such as: 1) Individuals from racial and ethnic groups that have been shown to be underrepresented in health-related sciences on a national basis [Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders]; 2) Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities; and 3) Individuals from disadvantaged backgrounds, defined as: (a) Individuals who come from a family with an annual income below established low-income thresholds periodically published at http://aspe.hhs.gov/poverty/index.shtml and (b) Individuals who come from an educational environment such as that found in certain rural or inner-city environments that has demonstrably and directly inhibited the individual from obtaining the knowledge, skills, and abilities necessary to develop and participate in a research career.
 For a complete description of the NIH’s Interest in Diversity see: https://grants.nih.gov/grants/guide/notice-files/NOT-OD-18-210.html

 Faculty from Fort Lewis College, Salish Kootenai College, Alaska Pacific University, Dine College, Ilisagvik College, and all UAS and UAF campuses, from all racial, ethnic and socioeconomic backgrounds are invited to apply.

 AWARD PERIOD AND AMOUNT

-BLaST FPP awards will run 7/1/21-6/30/23.
+BLaST FPP awards will run 7/1/2022-6/30/2024.
 Award period is subject to change based on NIH approval process and official Notice of Award.
-BLaST will provide up to $20,000 (direct costs)/year for two years with an additional $10,000 (direct costs)/year for projects conducted by rural or partner campus faculty members, or in rural Alaskan locations.
+BLaST will provide up to $20,000 (direct costs per year) for two years with an additional $10,000 (direct costs per year) for projects conducted by rural or partner campus faculty members, or in rural Alaskan locations.

 PROPOSAL FORMAT AND SUBMISSION PROCEDURES

 The BLaST Advisory Committee (BAC) and the National Institutes of Health (NIH) will review FPP applications.
-Funding priority will be assigned to projects that directly enhance undergraduate student training opportunities in biomedical research with a special emphasis on students from/in rural Alaska, indigenous populations in the lower 48 through our partners, and on topics germane to the health concerns of rural communities.
+Funding priority will be assigned to projects that directly enhance undergraduate student training opportunities in biomedical research with a special emphasis on students from/in rural Alaska, Indigenous populations in the lower 48 through our partners in other states or territories, and on topics germane to the health concerns of rural communities.
 Based on these priorities the following criteria will be used for evaluating proposals: